 As demonstrated in the chart below, the global drilling and completion fluids' market doubled in the period from 2007 to 2014.
 As a result of falling oil prices and weak North American natural gas prices experienced in 2015 and 2016, rig counts dropped in both the US and Canada resulting in reduced revenues and therefore a shrinking market environment for demand for drilling and completion fluids services.

-Source: Spears & Associates Inc.
+Source: Internally prepared chart based on underlying data provided by Spears & Associates Inc.

 Note: